-For purposes of nomenclature, a complete solid-solution series without structural order of the ions defining the end members is arbitrarily divided at 50 mole %, and the two portions are given different names, with each name applying to the compositional range from the end member to the 50% mark.
-For the sake of brevity, this will be called the "50% rule".
-In Figure 1, one name applies to the range A-c, and the other to the range c-B. A mineralogical example of this is the forsterite-fayalite series, (Mg,Fe)2SiO4, in which the name forsterite applies to the compositional range from Mg2SiO4 to MgFeSiO4, and the name fayalite applies from Fe2SiO4 to MgFeSiO4.
+For purposes of nomenclature, a complete solidsolution series without structural ordering of the ions defining the end-members is arbitrarily divided at 50 mole %, and the two portions are given different names, with each name applying to the compositional range from the end member to the 50% mark.
+For the sake of brevity this will be called the '50% rule'.
+In Fig. 1, one name applies to the range A-c, and the other to the range c-B. A mineralogical example of this is the forsterite-fayalite series, (Mg,Fe)2SiO4, in which the name forsterite applies to the compositional range from Mg2SiO4 to MgFeSiO4, and the name fayalite applies from Fe2SiO4 to MgFeSiO4.